-A step-by-step guide on how to become a composer.
+CareerExplorer’s step-by-step guide on how to become a composer.

-Is being a composer for me?
+Is becoming a composer right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a composer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a composer or another similar career!